 2 Timothy 1:7 NLT

 It might very well be a struggle to wrap our minds and hearts around what it means to live out 2 Timothy 1:7.
 As we examine 2 Timothy 1:7, there are several different ways one might approach what is being said in this passage of scripture.
 One could purely look at the traits of power, love, and self-control.
-Another possible approach is that this spirit addressed in verse 7 is the Holy Spirit which God has blessed believers with when we chose to follow Jesus.
+Another possible approach is that this spirit addressed in verse 7 is the Holy Spirit, which God has blessed believers with when we choose to follow Jesus.
 I believe we need to consider both the traits mentioned and the Holy Spirit which makes his home in the hearts of believers.

 Embracing Our New Spirit